learn-co-curriculum/deploy-via-surge/README.md

 front of `.surge.sh`.
 You can share this URL with family, friends, poodles, or your rally unicycling team.

-## Objectives

-1. State how to find a list of Surge commands
-2. State the syntax for deploying with Surge
-3. State the syntax for re-deploying a deployed site with Surge

-## State How To Find a List Of Surge Commands
+## Identify How To Find a List Of Surge Commands

 Surge provides a piece of software called `surge`. _**It is already installed on the Flatiron in-browser IDE**_.
 You can try it out by typing `surge` in the